TcMenu/documentation/content/arduino-libraries/io-abstraction/ioa-devices/aw9523-i2c-io-expander-arduino-mbed.md

 IO Abstraction library fully supports the AW9523 16-bit IO expander chips on Arduino and mbed.
 It requires only two pins (three for interrupt mode) SDA, SCL, and optionally INT.
 Our driver integrates the GPIO, LED controller, and interrupt support providing nearly all functions using familiar Arduino terminology.

-This device can even be used in conjunction with an [AW9523 analog device](https://www.thecoderscorner.com/ref-docs/ioabstraction/html/class_a_w9523_analog_abstraction.html) to make it even easier to use the LED controller.
+This device can even be used in conjunction with an {{< refdocs title="AW9523 analog device" src="/ioabstraction/html/class_a_w9523_analog_abstraction.html" >}} to make it even easier to use the LED controller.

 {{< blockClear "left" >}}